 unibz supports its researchers in patent application procedures and in the management of intellectual property rights for the commercial exploitation of their research outputs.

 unibz promotes the development of new, highly innovative companies that emerge from the university's research and human resources.
-In cooperation with the external Business Incubator at IDM, unibz provides information and support for the establishment of start-ups and spin-offs with strong links to university research.
+In cooperation with the external Business Incubator at NOI Techpark, unibz provides information and support for the establishment of start-ups and spin-offs with strong links to university research.

 unibz operates as a research partner at NOI Techpark and in our various laboratories.

 At NOI Techpark unibz has set up a series of laboratories for business-related research carried out in the fields of agricultural mechanics, energy-efficient construction, renewable energies, food technology, sensor technology, automation technology, fluid mechanics, computer science and design.
 In Economics and Management, the focus lies on entrepreneurship and family businesses.